-Yet how do you know if you’ve overloaded your machine?
+How do you know if you’ve overloaded your washing machine?

 Luckily there is one simple tip when it comes to knowing if you have too many clothes in your washing machine: the 1-hand rule.
 By placing your hand into your machine’s drum, you can see how much space is left.
 Perfect is if you can fit nothing else in the drum, just your hand and your wash.
 If you can’t get your hand into the drum, then it’s overloaded.